 If you don't owe sales tax to a state in which you do business, are you still required to file a tax return with state authorities?

 It's a great question for every online seller to consider, because you never know if and when you might encounter this scenario.

-Online sellers must monitor where they have nexus (i.e., where they have a physical presence of some kind).
+Online sellers must monitor where they have sales tax nexus (i.e., where they have a physical presence of some kind).
 Sales tax nexus requires these sellers to pay taxes on sales made to residents in that state, and also in some cases to file a tax return even if you don't owe sales tax.

 For instance, your online clothing business may sell its t-shirts nationwide but fail to make any sales in California, where your warehouse gives you nexus.
 Even though it might seem like you don't need to file a return there, the California Board of Equalization (BOE) requires your business to do so.